 Citron Research Stock Price and Symbol: Are They Publicly Traded?

 Investors cannot purchase shares of Citron Research because the company is privately held.

 Only time will tell the effects of the loss of this research firm.
-But one thing’s for sure, this will be a distinct disadvantage to retail traders like us who want to save ourselves from bad and fraudulent investments.
+But one thing’s for sure: this will be a distinct disadvantage to retail traders who want to save themselves from bad and fraudulent investments.

-Our Citron Research review let us know that we’ll miss their research for shorting.
-Which allows you to make money in a bearish market.
+Our Citron Research review let us know we’ll miss their research for shorting, which allows you to make money in a bearish market.
 And that can’t be a bad thing.